 - Once the roux has reached the desired color, add the bayleaf, onions, celery and capsicum and stir for two to three minutes till the onions are tender.
 Add garlic and slowly start adding shrimp stock while stirring continuously till the mixture thickens a little and comes to a boil.

 - Stir in crushed tomatoes or tomato puree, cajun seasoning and salt (if using) along with sausages and okra.
 Mix this well and bring this to a boil.
 Once the stew starts boiling, reduce the flame and cover and let it simmer for 15 minutes or till the okra is cooked and not slimy anymore.

 - Add shrimp to the pot, simmer for 8-10 minutes and turn off the flame. (if using smaller or larger sized shrimp, cooking time will vary slightly).
 Top with chopped parsley and serve hot.
 This gumbo keeps for days and leftovers taste even better!

 - Don’t burn the roux: If you don’t have a heavy bottomed pot, make the roux in a cast iron skillet or heavy bottomed pan and then transfer it to a regular soup pot.
 The key is to keep the flour from burning or sticking to the bottom.

-- Green Bell Peppers: I love the taste and flavour that green bell peppers add.
+- Green Bell Peppers: I love the taste and flavor that green bell peppers add.
 They add a sharpness without being spicy.
 Avoid using yellow or red bell peppers because they are sweeter in taste.

-- Shrimp Stock: Shrimp stock makes this gumbo really flavourful.
+- Shrimp Stock: Shrimp stock makes this gumbo really flavorful.
 Its best made at home and is really easy to make.
 Just cook shrimp heads and tails in water and then strain them and reserve the liquid.

 - Okra: If you plan to skip the okra, your gumbo will not be as thick.
 If your okra is over ripened, it will take longer to cook.